 Struggling to decide if 3 sets are enough?
 Worried that 4 sets may be too much?
 Then this is the post for you!
 Because today, I’ll be discussing if 3 or 4 sets are better for building muscle.

-I too struggled with this dilemma when I first started training.
+I too struggled with this dilemma of choosing between 3 and 4 sets when I first started training.

 I didn’t want to undertrain, nor did I want to overtrain!